gohypergiant/react-component-hierarchy/README.md

 ## Requirements

-Currently rch is v1 and has the following requirements to understand your code:
+rch has the following requirements to understand your code:

 - Component source files may use either a default export or named exports
 - Components may be defined in any way (es6 `React.Component` class, functional stateless, or react.createClass)